 Although yes, it is good to check the health of our liver after a period of heavy drinking, it is also necessary to see if our usual drinking habits are having a negative effect to allow us to make any necessary changes before things get worse.

-For a comprehensive picture of your inner health, our Well Man Ultravit and Well Woman Ultravit tests are on offer for the whole of January.
-Both include a liver check along with many other tests including diabetes and heart disease risk, a cholesterol status and vitamins D, B12 and folate.
+For a comprehensive picture of your inner health, our Advanced Well Man and Advanced Well Woman tests include a liver check along with many other tests including diabetes and heart disease risk, a cholesterol status and vitamins D, B12 and folate.

 1. Drinkaware.co.uk.
 (2019).
 Alcohol and Sleep. [online] Available at: https://www.drinkaware.co.uk/alcohol-facts/health-effects-of-alcohol/effects-on-the-body/alcohol-and-sleep/ [Accessed 15 Jan.
 2019].